-A personal journal demonstrating life is not a straight line but a meandering passage.
+A personal journal demonstrating life is not always an orderly progress but more a meandering passage.

 Don’t stress over the little things.
 You’ll overcome much in your life.
 You’ll have both good and bad memories, but the important thing is the present.
 Don’t let the past weigh you down, and don’t let the future scare you.
 Loving yourself and laughing often, even when it’s at yourself, is a tonic for mental and emotional health.
 Keep focused on relishing the here and now.